govau/service-manual/content/content-strategy/removing-content/remove-content-from-web/intro.md

 Tip: Even if pages receive no traffic, it’s still important to remove and redirect them to:
 - retain your SEO integrity
 - lower maintenance costs
-- reduce the amount of gov.au domains that currently exist
+- reduce the amount of GOV.AU domains that currently exist

 ### [2]Using 404 pages